Estimated reading time: 7 minutes

 We chose to do this a couple of years back, and it has worked out great for us.

-So before you search online about how much you think your grocery budget should be there are two tasks you need to complete.
+So before you search online about how much you think your grocery budget should be, you need to complete two tasks.

 - Research Spending Habits and Food Prices